novifinancial/ed25519-speccheck/README.md

 and scalars involved in a signature, along with cofactored vs. cofactorless verification.

-We hope this helps outline the measures needed to implement the FIPS 186-5 and RFC 8022 rigorously.
+We hope this helps outline the measures needed to implement the FIPS 186-5 and RFC 8032 rigorously.

 You can run this utility with `RUST_LOG=debug cargo run` to get a list of the test vectors and their inteded test conditions.

 ## Condition table

-Those are a few of the cases we would like to cover:
+Those are the cases we cover:

 ```
 | n| parameters              | cofactored        | cofactorless                     | comment                               |